-- 2008.
-“Franchisor’s Cumulative Franchising Experience and Its Impact on Franchising Management Strategies,” Journal of Marketing Channels, 15 (1), 43-69. (with Sijun Wang)
+- Wang, Sijun and Tarique Hossain (2008), “Franchisor’s Cumulative Franchising Experience and Its Impact on Franchising Management Strategies,” Journal of Marketing Channels, 15 (1), 43-69.

 While working as a marketing science analyst at Ipsos-Vantis, Dr. Hossain produced custom market research models for over 125 products originating from many Fortune 500 companies, grossing over $7 million in combined revenue, conducted simulated test marketing for new products in consumer packaged goods and consumer electronics products, and provided analysis and models of price elasticity, volume projection, customer segmentation, and conjoint models of product optimization to companies such as Eastman Kodak, Intel, Intuit, Philips Electronics, and Procter & Gamble.